Rent your very own Mediterranean paradise

 Fethiye (1 hour)

 The closest thing to a city in this part of Turkey.
-Huge harbour with boat tours, great shopping for souvenirs in market area, big covered fish and fresh produce market, tombs and other ruins, and several large modern supermarkets where you can get fresh milk if you get there early enough!
-An interesting, and not often visited, site about 30 minutes from Fethiye is the abandoned Greek town of Kayakoy.
-Oludeniz, the picture-perfect beach that graces many a travel poster, is also in the area but is a bit over-hyped.
+Huge harbour with boat tours, great shopping for souvenirs in market area, big covered fish and fresh produce market, tombs and other ruins, and several large modern supermarkets where you can usually buy fresh milk.
+An interesting, and not often visited, site about 30 minutes from Fethiye is the abandoned Greek town of Kayaköy, the setting for Louis de Bernières' novel Birds without Wings. Ölüdeniz, the picture-perfect beach that graces many a travel poster, is also in the area but is a bit over-hyped and crowded.

 Elmali (2 hours)